 The captain might casually drop this term during his pre-flight announcement and it turns out it takes another half an hour before this last-minute paperwork is done.
 Usually, it involves checking the weight-and-balance record, revising the flight plan, or waiting for the maintenance to finish updating the logbook.

-#8 An area of weather
+#8 Area of weather

 Usually refers to a thunderstorm or an area of heavy precipitation.
 Sometimes an aircraft avoids this area altogether by taking another route.

 #9 Air pocket